Surya91Pattnaik/Tasks_to_Do/README.md

 disk used
 mem used
 network util
-some of them attached in TASK2.
-Tools involved/needed to capture these metrics are **Zabbix** and **PAFtool** which can execute various performance checks, custom checks on time interval.
+some of them attached as CPU_load.png and mem_usage.png Tools involved/needed to capture these metrics are **Zabbix** and **PAFtool** which can execute various performance checks, custom checks on time interval.
 We can capture real time graphing, historical data storage via database and create custom dashboards using Zabbix.